sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 <br>
 1. We trained and validated a TensorFlow UNet model using the Tiled-Cervical-Cancer-ImageMask-Dataset, which was tiledly-splitted to 512x512 and reduced to 512x512 image and mask dataset.<br>
-2. We applied the Tiled-Image Segmentation inference method to predict the skin-cancer regions for the test images with a resolution of 2K pixels.
+2. We applied the Tiled-Image Segmentation inference method to predict the cervical-cancer regions for the test images with a resolution of 2K pixels.
 <br><br>
 </b>